saikojosh/Foval/README.md

 }
 ```

-# Transformers List
+# Transforms List
-The following is a list of all the transformers and what they do.
+The following is a list of all the transforms and what they do.
 Remember, you can use these 'before' or 'after' the data is validated.

 ## 'custom'
 Allows you to pass in an asynchronous function to do some transformation of the data.